-Maxar’s Power and Propulsion Element for NASA’s Gateway space station
+Maxar’s Power and Propulsion Element for NASA’s lunar Gateway

 Maxar’s Power and Propulsion Element (PPE) will provide power, maneuvering, attitude control and communications systems for Gateway.
-Built on our trusted 1300-class platform and using cutting-edge solar electric propulsion systems, PPE will make Gateway one of the most powerful spacecrafts ever flown.
+Built on our trusted 1300 series platform and using cutting-edge solar electric propulsion systems, PPE will make Gateway the most powerful spacecraft ever flown.

 PPE will be integrated and launched with Northrop Grumman’s Habitation and Logistics Outpost (HALO) module, forming one spacecraft.
-Once launched, PPE will deliver Gateway into orbit around the Moon.
+Once launched, PPE will tow Gateway into orbit around the Moon.

-Gateway enables access to the Moon, which will provide opportunities to develop new capabilities that will enable future missions to Mars.
+Gateway enables access to the Moon, which will provide opportunities to develop new capabilities like launching from the lunar surface into deep space.

 Gateway, powered by PPE, is an important technology demonstration for commercial space station propulsion systems.

 Gateway fosters international partnerships as additional countries contribute to its development.

 Watch: retired NASA Astronaut and Maxar SVP Robert Curbeam talks about the future of space exploration.